wp-plugins/nelio-ab-testing/readme.txt

 left labeled "Nelio A/B Testing".

+** I successfully installed the plugin.
+What should I do now? **

+If you have successfully installed our plugin using one of the aforementioned methods, now it is just time to use it!
+Take a look at our [Getting Started Guide](http://wp-abtesting.com/getting-started-guide/) to cover the basis.

 == Frequently Asked Questions ==

-= Why do you need an A/B testing native WordPress solution? =
+= Why do I need an A/B testing native WordPress solution? =

 * **Easier learning curve.** No need to learn yet another tool.
 Everything (from the creation of tests to the visualization of the results) is done from